 Have you noticed that your teeth are worn or chipped?
 Do you wake up with pain in the jaw or face?
 Have you been told you grind your teeth in your sleep?

-Bruxism is a condition that affects millions of people, who clench or grind their teeth.
-While a mild case of teeth grinding may not require treatment, chronic, long-term teeth grinding can lead to serious problems including tooth wear, jaw disorders, headaches and gum disease.
+Bruxism, also known as chronic teeth grinding, is a condition that affects millions of people who clench or grind their teeth regularly.
+While a mild case of teeth grinding may not require treatment, chronic, long-term teeth grinding can lead to serious problems.
+You are more susceptible to tooth wear, jaw disorders, frequent headaches, and gum disease.

 Routine Visits Can Prevent Damage From Teeth Grinding

 Regular visits to the dentist are necessary to avoid damaged teeth as a result of teeth grinding.
 Dr. Trinkner can identify the signs of bruxism through a simple visual exam.
-Depending on the extent of injury and cause of teeth grinding, Dr. Trinkner offers a variety of treatment options to help stop teeth grinding, repair tooth damage and restore improved bite comfort and function.
+Depending on the extent of injury and cause of teeth grinding, Dr. Trinkner offers a variety of treatment options to help stop teeth grinding.

 Teeth Grinding Causes

-Teeth grinding can have a variety of causes, and Dr. Trinkner will thoroughly evaluate your dental health and occlusion to identify dysfunction and imbalance.
+Teeth grinding can have a variety of causes.
+Dr. Trinkner will thoroughly evaluate your dental health and occlusion to identify dysfunction and imbalance.
 Treating the cause of your bruxism, not just the symptoms, is the key to a lasting and comfortable result.
+The most common causes of this dental issue are:

 - Stress, anxiousness